-As with any such third-party integration, we are forced to work within the parameters set by that party.
-LawVu integrates with Microsoft Outlook via the LawVu plugin.
+As with any third-party integration, we are forced to work within the parameters set by that party.
+LawVu integrates with Microsoft Outlook via the LawVu add-in.

 Due to increased usage by users in remote work scenarios Microsoft has taken measures to ensure their critical services remain available and reliable.
 They have, therefore, as of June 1, 2020, introduced tighter throttling limits.